-The State Auditor and CliftonLarsonAllen LLP, an independent certified public accounting firm, jointly performed an independent audit of the State's basic financial statements for the fiscal year ended June 30, 2019.
+The State Auditor and CliftonLarsonAllen LLP, an independent certified public accounting firm, jointly performed an independent audit of the State's basic financial statements for the fiscal year ended June 30, 2021.
 The auditors have issued an unmodified opinion, the most favorable outcome of the audit process.

-This letter of transmittal is designed to complement management's discussion and analysis that immediately follows the report of the independent auditors.
+This letter of transmittal is designed to complement Management's Discussion and Analysis that begins on page 23.